-The lucky buyer gets an amazing grown-up toy that looks like it came straight out of the 1985 hit sci-fi comedy Back to the Future and contributes to a great cause in the bargain.
-Ten percent of the money will go to The Michael J. Fox Foundation for Parkinsons Research.
+Currently, the highest bid is $22,250—exactly half of what the modded movie car sold for last year.
+The lucky buyer gets an amazing grown-up toy that looks like it came straight out of the 1985 hit sci-fi comedy Back to the Future in addition to a matching trailer and a California boat title in the seller's name.

 Video of Riese putting the DeLorean through its paces should be all that's needed to at least covet this thing.
 It isn't just fun, either—it appears to be well-built and durable.